 Beyond: Two Souls at the Tribeca Film Festival

 The distance between video games and cinema has been shrinking for years.
 Nowhere was this more obvious than in the presentation of Beyond: Two Souls last Saturday during the Tribeca Film Festival’s closing weekend, an event billed as the first time a video game has ever been shown in a film festival.
-Certainly in the packed SVA theater, past the red carpet for actors like Ellen Page and after the enthusiastic introduction by Tribeca’s Chief Creative Officer Geoffrey Gilmore, it felt like a convergence of the two media that we haven’t seen before.
+Certainly in the packed SVA theater, past the red carpet for actors like Elliot Page and after the enthusiastic introduction by Tribeca’s Chief Creative Officer Geoffrey Gilmore, it felt like a convergence of the two media that we haven’t seen before.
 This isn’t a game based on a movie — or a movie based on a game — and it’s not a gaming component for a larger transmedia project.
 Instead, it’s a console game that will be released exclusively on PlayStation 3 this October 8 (gamers have already speculated that it will be one of the last crowning achievements for that device before it’s replaced by the PS4 this Christmas).
 But Beyond: Two Souls was conceived in the same way films are conceived, it looks like a film — complete with continually shifting camera angles as though the entire game were an in-game cutscene — and its slow-burn dramatic narrative feels more like a narrative movie than a traditional jump and shoot game.

 Thus Beyond: Two Souls seemed the perfect fit for Gilmore, who had been searching for a way to bring gaming into the conversation at TFF.
 He began the evening by introducing David Cage, the game’s creator and the founder and co-CEO of the Paris-based game studio Quantic Dream.
-We were then shown 35 minutes of game play: although this only constitutes a fraction of the game’s overall running time it included numerous dialogue scenes, two fights, a tense building fire, the delivery of a baby, a Beck song by Page’s character, her attempted suicide, and such untraditional material as pan handling for money to buy a can of tuna.
+We were then shown 35 minutes of game play: although this only constitutes a fraction of the game’s overall running time it included numerous dialogue scenes, two fights, a tense building fire, the delivery of a baby, a Beck song by Page’s character, her attempted suicide (the character is a cisgender female), and such untraditional material as pan handling for money to buy a can of tuna.
 The emphasis throughout was on story and character, although the trailer below, which showed after the gameplay ended, indicates there’s plenty of action too.

 The two souls of the title are Page’s character, Jodie, and an unseen supernatural presence she calls Aiden that has accompanied her since birth; only she can hear and see it.
 The game follows Jodie through her childhood and shows how Aiden’s presence in her life has caused her as much pain as anything else: it’s protective of her, but it can behave more like a wild animal than a guardian angel.
 Still, Aiden is Jodie’s cross to bear — and players’ opportunity to control, as they can switch back and forth between these two playable characters throughout the game.
 Though he didn’t speak much about Aiden’s genesis Saturday night, Cage has indicated that Aiden has something to do with the afterlife, raising suspicions that at some point in the game Jodie could die but that the narrative will continue unabated.